WE THE DREAMER

-“Within Consciousness, Nothing Matters”
+“Within Awareness, Nothing Matters”

 A practice for testing what a consciousness-first lens could reveal about shame, status, guilt, and pride.